arudzitis/interview1/README.md

 ### * Service part
 You need to implement `loadReport` method.
-This method can use any Java or нщгк own structure.
+This method can use any Java or your own structure.
 The only method what you can use from `PolicyRepository` is `Stream<Policy> loadAllPolicyRecords()`.
 This method will return Stream with all policy records from DB.

 ### * Controller part
 You need to fix `getReport()` method.